Language Information

 To access your results, or to take a test, scroll to the bottom of this page.
 The following information is excerpted from the department's website and provides guidance on taking placement tests, interpreting your results, and next steps.
 Consult the original department page for additional information.

-Foreign Language Proficiency Requirement
+Language Proficiency Requirement

-Foreign Language Proficiency Requirement
+Language Proficiency Requirement

-Note that Persian may not be offered every year and it should not be taken by students who are seeking to fulfill the Foreign Language Proficiency Requirement.
+Note that Persian may not be offered every year and it should not be taken by students who are seeking to fulfill the Language Proficiency Requirement.

 The MENA Languages Proficiency Placement TESTS